ibm-cloud-docs/openwhisk/openwhisk_packages.md

   Notice that the `place` parameter value that is specified with the action invocation overwrites the default value set in the `valhallaSamples` package binding.

-## Create and use trigger Feeds
+## Create and use trigger feeds
 {: #openwhisk_package_trigger}

 Feeds offer a convenient way to configure an external event source to fire these events to a {{site.data.keyword.openwhisk_short}} trigger.
-This example shows how to use a Feed in the Alarms package to fire a trigger every second, and how to use a rule to invoke an action every second.
+This example shows how to use a feed in the Alarms package to fire a trigger every second, and how to use a rule to invoke an action every second.

-1. Get a description of the Feed in the `/whisk.system/alarms` package.
+1. Get a description of the feed in the `/whisk.system/alarms` package.
   ```
   ibmcloud wsk package get --summary /whisk.system/alarms
   ```